nmassi/site-boilerplate/README.md

-# Boilerplate for static sites
+# Boilerplate for prototyping in the browser

-- html5
+- HTML5
-- css (no preprocessor)
+- CSS (no preprocessor)
-- browser-sync
+- Browser-Sync

 npm install && npm start